doctorfree/MMM-YouTubeWebView/README.md

 Use of webview does not require a key and is free.

+This project is a work-in-progress and under active development.
+Please refer to the [Support](#support) section below to create or collaborate on an issue with this project.

 ### Features

 - Embedded YouTube Player on MagicMirror with Autoplay